danreeves/dt-exchange/docs/rule-based-filtering.md

 String filters allow defining only a single possible value.

-- `shop`: require item to be in a specific shop
+- `store`: require item to be in a specific shop
   - possible values: `credits`, `marks`
-  - example: `"shop": "marks"`
+  - example: `"store": "marks"`

 ## Default configuration